Irrotational Contact Fields: Comparative Analysis of the Convex Approximations

 \subsection{Consistency}

-In the context of Ordinary Differential Equations (ODEs) we say a discrete scheme is \emph{consistent} when the discrete approximation recovers the original set of ODEs as time step goes to zero.
-We see this is not the case for SAP and Similar models, for which there exist \emph{compliance modulation} (Section \ref{sec:compliance_modulation}) regardless of the time step size and, in particular for SAP, the gliding artifact does not vanish in \eqref{eq:sap_gliding_offset} unless dissipation is zero.
+In the context of ordinary differential equations (ODEs), a scheme is \emph{consistent} when the original set of ODEs is recovered in the limit $\delta t\rightarrow 0$.
+This is not the case for SAP and Similar models, due to the existence of \emph{compliance modulation} (Section \ref{sec:compliance_modulation}), regardless of the time step size.
+In particular for SAP, the gliding artifact does not vanish in \eqref{eq:sap_gliding_offset} unless dissipation is zero.
+Conversely, Lagged is a consistent first order approximation of \eqref{eq:total_impulse}.